 Fact: Earning a living from affiliate marketing takes time, hard work, and commitment.

-Done right, affiliate marketing can earn you a steady income, maybe even a full-time one.
-But some affiliate marketing myths endure that either discourage rookies or sabotage otherwise successful affiliate marketers.
-I hope that raising awareness about these myths help stop them from persisting and spreading.
+Done right, affiliate marketing can provide you with a steady or full-time income.
+Sure, there are several affiliate marketing myths that either discourage rookies or sabotage otherwise successful affiliate marketers.
+Even as these myths endure (because they aren’t going anywhere), I hope that raising awareness about them helps to keep them from spreading.

-Here again are the affiliate marketing myths that can derail your success.
+Once again, here are the twelve affiliate marketing myths that can derail your success:

-Now that you know the myths, here are the facts that you need to keep in mind instead:
+Now, these are the affiliate marketing tips and tricks you need to keep in mind instead:

-Have you believed any of these myths?
-Do you think there are any myths I might have missed?
-Sound out in the comments!
+Did you believe any of these myths before reading this article?
+Are there any myths I might have missed?
+Sound off in the comments!